Massimo Egidi: Study of biases in problem-solving

-Egidi's experiments in problem solving suggest that biases in problem solving may result from the process of mental editing by which subjects produce an imperfect and incomplete “representation” of the decision problem.
+Egidi's experiments in problem solving suggest that biases in problem solving may result from the process of mental editing by which subjects produce an imperfect and incomplete representation of the decision problem.
 From these experiments, stable sub-optimal routinized behaviors emerged, and offered clear evidence that individuals, having discovered the solution of a problem in a limited domain, try to make use of the same solution beyond the original domain.
-This phenomenon has been previously discovered in a particular setting by Abraham S. Luchins, and defined “mechanization of thought”; individuals remain locked into the procedure they have learnt, without reacting to new instances of the problem even when a new and better solution is evidently available.
+This phenomenon has been previously discovered in a particular setting by Abraham S. Luchins and defined "mechanization of thought", where individuals remain locked into the procedure they have learnt, without reacting to new instances of the problem even when a new and better solution is evidently available.
 Individuals therefore extrapolate the solution of a problem beyond the domain of optimality, because they have categorized the situation incompletely or imperfectly.
-They make, in fact, systematic use of default classifications in order to reduce the short-term memory load and the complexity of symbolic manipulation.
+They make in fact systematic use of default classifications in order to reduce the short-term memory load and the complexity of symbolic manipulation.
 The result is the construction of an imperfect mental representation of the problem that nevertheless has the advantage of being simple.
-Herbert Simon’s “Bounded Rationality” can therefore be interpreted as full rationality within an imperfect representation.
+Herbert A. Simon's bounded rationality can therefore be interpreted as full rationality within an imperfect representation.

 Selected bibliography

-Egidi is the author of many articles, papers and chapters.
-This is a selection of some of the most significant of his works from 1990 to date:
+Egidi is the author of many articles, papers, and chapters.
+This is a selection of some of the most significant of his works from 1990 to date.